“Better than a thousand hollow words is one word that brings peace.” -The Dhammapada

 “I am the one who is with you always.
 I am the Father, I am the Mother, I am the Son.
 I am the undefiled and incorruptible one.” -The Apocryphon of John

-The Christ-Krishna is universal spiritual force that can be incarnated within – bringing its incredible powers and heavy responsibilities.
-The Christ follows defined process of development – that`s why there are so many similarities in the lives of Jesus, Krishna, Horus, Odin, Mithras, Dyonisius, Kukulkan, Viracocha, and others.
+The Christ-Krishna is a universal spiritual force that can be incarnated within – bringing its incredible powers and heavy responsibilities.
+The Christ follows a defined process of development – that`s why there are so many similarities in the lives of Jesus, Krishna, Horus, Odin, Mithras, Dyonisius, Kukulkan, Viracocha, and others.
 Their lives were aligned with the changes of the wheel of the year, as a part of symbolic teachings about spiritual awakening.
-It is very likely that the close disciples of Jesus had managed either to incarnate the Christ within, or to be on the way to get there.
+It is very likely that the close disciples of Jesus had managed either to incarnate the Christ within, or were on the way there.

 Ultimately, it is not about worshipping God, but about purifying ourselves and becoming Him, as it was beautifully described in the gem of Indian esoteric thought – Tirumular`s Tirumandhiram: